Magnetic Resonance Imaging (MRI)

 Having an MRI scan

-Magnetic Resonance Imaging (MRI) produces high resolution pictures of any part of the body in any direction.
+Magnetic Resonance Imaging (MRI) produces very detailed pictures of any part of the body in any direction.
 The scanner uses a high-strength magnet, radio waves and computers to generate images.
-MRI does not use X-rays so it can be used repeatedly.
-It is considered to be a very safe way of producing images that can diagnose medical conditions.
+MRI is a very safe way of producing images that can be used to diagnose medical conditions.

 What to expect

 One of our specialist team will meet you and help you to prepare for your scan.
 We will complete a safety checklist with you and will be happy to answer any questions that you may have.
 You will be asked to sign a consent form before your scan.
 You will need to remove all metal objects such as clothing with zips, jewellery, hair grips and piercings before entering the scan room because of the powerful magnet that is used to scan.
 Credit cards are also affected by the magnet.
 A locker will be provided for these and other valuables.
 As makeup can contain fine metallic particles which affect the pictures, please do not wear eye makeup if you are having a scan of your head or eyes.
 You will also need to remove any drug administration patches for the duration of the scan because they may contain metal or affect the dose delivered during the scan.